chuegle/boto/docs/source/boto_config_tut.rst

     The following values are defined::

         0 - no debug messages are printed
-        1 - basic debug messages from boto are printed 2 - all boto debugging messages plus request/response messages from httplib
+        1 - basic debug messages from boto2 are printed
+        2 - all boto debugging messages plus request/response messages from httplib

 :proxy: The name of the proxy host to use for connecting to AWS.